ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Metadata passed to `Update` or `Delete` is nil

 - descriptor attribute `WithMetadata` is not set to `true`.
-It is not enough to just define the factory with `MetadataMapFactory`)
+It is insufficient to define the factory only with `MetadataMapFactory`
 - metadata for derived values is not supported
 - return new metadata in `Update` even if unchanged